illinois/systems-encyclopedia/src/articles/c-strings.md

 ![img](../static/c-strings/overflowdiagram.png)

 Obviously, we've written past the bounds of our string!
 The practical effect of a buffer overflow is that we can overwrite other data that is sits adjacent in memory to our string.
 This is the basis of a **buffer overflow attack**, which is a possible vector to attack a certain program maliciously.
-You can read more about buffer overflow attacks [here].
+You can read more about buffer overflow attacks [here](buffer-overflows).

 <hr class="solid">